Sharp Stabbing Pain Under Right Shoulder Blade | Quick Relief Guide

 5. Lung-Related Problems

-Certain lung conditions such as pneumonia, pulmonary embolism (blood clot), or pleuritis (inflammation of lung lining) can cause sharp chest and upper back pains radiating beneath one shoulder blade.
+Certain lung conditions such as pneumonia, pleuritis, collapsed lung, or pulmonary embolism can cause sharp chest and upper back pains that may radiate beneath one shoulder blade.

 How Posture Impacts Sharp Stabbing Pain Under Right Shoulder Blade